AnalogueMachine/Arduino-Projects/README.md

 # Binary Clock

-I created a simple binary clock with an Arduino Uno, 16 LEDs and three shift registers.
+I created a simple binary clock with an Arduino Uno, 16 LEDs (with resistors) and three 74HC595 shift registers.
 The frame was made with some wood and a piece of laser cut acrylic.
 This is what it looks like https://imgur.com/a/xZAHo.

 Buttons were added to allow changing the hours and minutes (require debouncing) as seen here https://www.youtube.com/watch?v=Cr-ggCXAyt0